getify/JSON.minify/README.md

 # JSON-minify

-A port of the `JSON-minify` utility to the [target-language-name] language.
+A port of the `JSON-minify` utility to the LabVIEW (G) language.

+This code was developed using the [LabVIEW 2020 SP1 Free Community Language](https://www.ni.com/pt-br/shop/labview/select-edition/labview-community-edition.html).

 ## Overview